devicetree-org/lopper/README-architecture.txt

 # False.
 #
 # Similarly, false blocks are executed when the conditions evaluate to false.
+#
+# Note: the "select" lop is a newer, and cleaner way to select a group of nodes
+#       for code operation.
+Conditional continues to work, but consider using
+#       select -> code lops instead.
+#
 # code: a block of python code to execute against a node
 #
 # Excute python code in a restricted environment.
 This can be used to test and